Drunk Parents: Plot

 Frank and Nancy Teagarten drive five hours to take their daughter Rachel to an Ivy League college to study to be a vet, then proceed to have a wild week.
 As soon as they arrive home, a Volvo towtruck comes to reposess their SUV, as their lease payments are late.
-Frank explains the root of his financial hardship, which stems from an artificial heart valve he had invested in got bad press so he lost everything.
+Frank explains the root of his financial hardship, which stems from the fact that an artificial heart valve he had invested in got bad press and so he lost everything.
 The repo man takes pity on him, as he himself had been a paramedic, so says he will report he did not find them for now.

 The next day, the Teagartens put many items from the house onto the front lawn, as if to sell them, yet dissuade people when they ask.
-Jason, a wheel-chair bound young man Rachel had been dating, comes by and Frank teases him, to Nancy's chagrin.
+Jason, a young wheelchair user Rachel had been dating, comes by and Frank teases him, to Nancy's chagrin.

-In the morning, the inebriated couple discover Carl, a man answering an ad to rent Nigel's house, the neighbor away for some months.
+In the morning, the inebriated couple discover Carl, a man answering an ad to rent Nigel's house, the neighbor who has been away for some months.
 They were given the key, and meant to look after it.
-As Frank is offered 6 month's rent paid in advance, he takes it.
+As Frank is offered six month's rent paid in advance, he takes it.
 Soon after, Carl stops by with his parole officer to announce he is a convicted pedophile, per his legal obligation.

 The Teagartens switch houses with Carl.
 So, later that night, other neighbors abduct them, believing they are the pedophiles.
-After threatening them, hoping to scare them into not causing problems in the neighborhood, they are let go.
+After threatening them, hoping to scare them into not causing problems in the neighborhood, the neighbors let them go.

-During these seven days, the Teagartens are facing a series of financial crises: Frank's once successful company is about to go bankrupt, their house is in foreclosure, and they have just sent their daughter to a college they cannot possibly afford.
-Desperate, they try to sell everything they own and rent to anyone with money - including, unbeknownst to them, a convicted sex offender - all while drowning their sorrows in red wine.